hopsoft/universalid/README.md

 ## Universal ID

-Universal ID is a Ruby library that supports recursive serialization/deserialization of any Ruby object to/from a URL safe Base 64 encoded URI.
-The resulting URI string can can be transported across process boundaries.
-Also, the encoded representation of the object can also be embeded within standard URLs.
+Universal ID is a Ruby library that supports recursive serialization/deserialization of any Ruby object to/from a URL-safe Base64 URI.
+The encoded payload can can be transported across process boundaries and can even be used in standard web URLs.

 UID is built on top of [MessagePack](https://msgpack.org/) and [Brotli](https://github.com/google/brotli) _(a combo built for speed and world class compression)_.